MyGabriel/Mitraq/README.md

 ---
 ## About Mitraq
+Mitraq is a habit tracker built with Python’s object-oriented and functional programming concepts.
+It is text-base (CLI) and lightweight (without graphics).
+Can be used without internet.
+Mitraq uses SQLite3 for data operations.

-The Mitraq application is a habit tracker built with a five-predefined habits and users have the ability to design or customize a suitable habit.
+The Mitraq is built with a five-predefined habits and users have the ability to design or customize a suitable habit.
 The customisation access in the application allows a user to design a habit to build or break.
 The idea is for the user to intentionally login into the application to track progress (either building or breaking habits).
-Note: All users are given a unique code during registration which shall be used for logins.
+Note: Each user has a unique code given during registration: Used for logins.
 ---

 ## Features